 ISA is committed to increasing diversity and multi-cultural awareness among students and the community.

 KBD encourages scholarship, accomplishment, and development among students of business, management, and administration.
 (Business Majors by Invitation)

 All NSCC students and staff are invited to participate in this organization, which will include weekly group instruction and practice as well as performance demonstrations.
 Members will practice the art of Kung Fu, while studying its philosophy and history.

 The LGBTQ Alliance strives to promote LGBTQ rights, educate the public on sexual and gender orientation issues, and provide a safe place for people of all sexual and gender orientations and identities to meet.

 The Math Club’s purpose is to provide a community that facilitates networking, research, and career paths for those interested in math and math-related fields.

 The Music Society provides a continuous learning environment that encourages its members to develop musical abilities through practice and community service.

-The SSA exists to promote awareness of science and science-related fields through guest lectures, community service opportunities, and research conferences.
+The SSA promotes awareness of science and science-related fields through guest lectures, community service opportunities, and research conferences.

-The SGA is committed to serving the entire student body by acting as the liaison between the student community and the college’s administration.
+The SGA serves the student body by acting as the liaison between the student community and the college’s administration.